asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ---
-title: Adding Kafka information using bindings.
+title: Kafka-specific Bindings
-description: In this tutorial, you'll learn how how to add specific bindings to AsyncAPI document.
+description: In this tutorial, you'll learn how how to add specific Kafka information to an AsyncAPI document using bindings.
 ---

 ## Introduction